mineichen/impex/README.md

 ```

-implix lets you annotate struct fields as implicit or explicit using Rust macros.
+Impex allows struct/enum fields to have metadata about wether they are implicit or explicit using Rust macros.
-Each field is automatically wrapped in a newtype that carries additional metadata and implements Deref for seamless access.
 It solves the usecase to load partially defined data from a json (taking the rest from Default::default), using it and then saving it back without persisting default values.

 ## Status
-This repos is in prototype state.
+This repo is still considered immature and breaking changes are still expected.

 Thank you for all the inputs during the impl day at EuroRust in Paris.
 Feel welcome to participate.